usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Module 2 FAR 10 Integration DITAP Facilitators Guide_Case Study.md

 **1\.
 Current Context Analysis (10 minutes)**

 **Your Acquisition Context:**
-* **Current or Recent Acquisition**: Briefly describe an acquisition you're involved with or have recent experience with
+* **Current or Recent Acquisition**: Briefly describe an acquisition you're involved with or have recent experience with.
 * **Market Research Conducted**: What market research approach was used (if any)?
 * **Old vs. New FAR Impact**: How would the new FAR Part 10 flexibility change this approach?